-My name is Magnus Schoeller and I am a postdoctoral researcher at the Institute for European Integration Research (EIF), University of Vienna.
-I received a PhD in Political and Social Sciences from the European University Institute (EUI) in Florence.
-Prior to my PhD, I obtained a Master of Research (MRes) from the EUI in 2013, and a Master degree (M.A.) with distinction from the University of Tübingen, Germany, in 2012.
+I am a postdoctoral researcher at the Institute for European Integration Research (EIF), University of Vienna.
+Before joining the EIF, I obtained a PhD in Political and Social Sciences from the European University Institute (EUI) in Florence (2016), a Master of Research (MRes) from the EUI (2013), and a Master degree (M.A.) with distinction from the University of Tübingen, Germany (2012).

 My research interests cover all aspects of EU politics and, in particular, the EU economic and monetary policy.
 I have worked on decision-making and political leadership during the Eurozone crisis, Germany’s role in the Euro Area, the Franco-German relationship, and the empowerment of the European Parliament in the Economic and Monetary Union.
 My research appeared in various outlets, such as the Journal of European Public Policy or the Journal of Common Market Studies.